CLICK THE VIDEO PLAY BUTTON TO LEARN MORE ABOUT

 Bank On Yourself represents a paradigm shift—a refreshing new (yet old) way of saving for retirement.
 Using the Bank On Yourself method, the growth of your money is guaranteed.
 You’re not going to open your statement to find that 40% or more of the money you’ll need for retirement somehow drifted off into space based on the machinations of some greedy investment bankers whose latest monetary creation toppled the market.

 Not only does the money you put into a Bank On Yourself plan remain secure, but also the growth of your money is both predictable and guaranteed.
 You receive a guaranteed annual increase, plus you have the potential for dividends.
-Dividends, while not guaranteed, have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Authorized Advisors.
+Dividends, while not guaranteed, have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Professional.

 Their track record is so good because these companies are masters at under-promising and over-delivering—unlike your friendly Wall Street stockbroker or hedge fund manager.